 There are, however, other areas that I argue that the choice matter a lot more, so lets look at those.

-If you look like projects such as QubesOS (see also: border color spoofing) and Prio, the border part of the decorations can be used to annotate signal compartment or security domain.
+If you look like projects such as QubesOS (see also: border color spoofing) and Prio, the border part of the decorations can be used to signal “compartment” or “security domain”.
 The server side annotates each client surface with its knowledge about the contents, domain and trust level that the user should associate with the particular client.
+This part of the equation is invisible to the client and the client has no way of removing it and substituting with its own.

 With client side decorations there is, by definition, no contribution from the compositor side of the equation.
 This means that any client can proxy the look, feel and behaviour of any other.